There is one question that anyone who has ever seen a Grand Prix asks: How much does a Formula 1 car cost?

 The driver of an F1 car is permitted to use only five components of the power unit at any one time.
-In F1 2020 this limit is set for the first eight Grand Prix.

 In case he uses the sixth unit during a Grand Prix, he is liable for a penalty that will affect both the driver’s and the constructor’s rankings.

 The control electronics of an F1 car helps the driver and his team monitor around 1000 sensors transmitting millions of bytes of data.

 The electronic control box is located just millimetres away from the exhaust box and the wires and the electronic components need to be protected from the heat.

 So when we are talking about the cost of an F1 car engine, we are talking about the Power Unit and not the internal combustion unit alone.
 A new engine starts at a minimum of $11,000,000.